 - WiFi internet connection in the area

-- Toilets in the area (otherwise, you’ll need to pay 1 euro each time – and if you are a girl like me, you can end up saving quite a bit on toilet trips alone!)
+- Toilets in the area (otherwise, you’ll need to pay 1 euro each time – and if you are a girl like me, you can save quite a bit on toilet trips alone!)

 This card is cheaper.
 It gives you access to the park but you won’t be able to use the train.

-You can buy the Cinque Terre cards at the Reception Centers of the Cinque Terre National Park, or you can buy the Cinque Terre Treno in advance here.
+You can buy the Cinque Terre cards at the Reception Centers of the Cinque Terre National Park or buy the Cinque Terre Treno in advance here.

 Cinque Terre Express

-When you are planning your trip, thinking about moving around by train might seem complicated, but once you get to Cinque Terre, you will realize how easy it actually is!
+When planning your trip, thinking about moving around by train might seem complicated, but once you get to Cinque Terre, you will realize how easy it is!

 Trains on the Cinque Terre Express line run along the coast and you will enjoy amazing views while traveling between the stations.